|Nutritional Guidelines (per serving)|

 In the sparkling borage cocktail, a homemade borage syrup is paired with other light herbal flavors, including elderflower and juniper.
 For the gin, upgrade to one of the new craft gins that have a softer profile like Leopold's American Small Batch Gin or The Botanist.
 These produce a lovely and delicate cocktail that cannot be created with a traditional London dry gin.

-- 1/2 cup borage (young leaves and flowers)
+1/2 cup young borage leaves and flowers, rinsed

 Note: while there are multiple steps to this recipe, this cocktail is broken down into workable categories to help you better plan for preparation and assembly.

 Make the Borage Simple Syrup

 Borage is a fabulous cocktail ingredient because of its delicate cucumber-like flavor.
 It is even the traditional garnish for a Pimm's Cup and has seen a resurgence in recent years.
 One of the easiest ways to bring it into drinks is through a homemade simple syrup.